2025 | Sponsored Project

 Learning Through Rewards: Encourage education with digital and physical collectible cards, including rare blind packs.

-Familiar Mental Models: Leverage recognizable icons and game mechanics to reduce learning effort.
+Familiar Mental Models: Leverage familiar icons and mechanics to reduce learning effort.

 Stronger Onboarding: Explain how the platform works, its goals, rewards upfront.

-How might we create a cohesive interactive experience that considers education, gamification, conservation, and access?
+How might we create an experience that considers education, gamification, conservation, and access?

 Education